 Stopping 'literal throw away plastic'

 Some plastics are used in products like fireworks.
 Plastic that is meant to be thrown away in the outdoors.
 Plastic that is left in shards after the explosion - hardly cleaned up afterwards.
 Category 1 fireworks is sold year round and found year round.
-One example is crackling balls (Knetterballen).
+An outragous example are 'crackling balls' (Knetterballen).

-We want to have the judge rule out plastic use in crackling balls.
-To do this we need evidence that it is found in the environment.
-A group of litterpickers lead by Dirk Zwerfinator Groot already photograped 19.000 plastic shards and left over pieces after the use of crackling balls throughout the Netherlands and throughout the year.
+We started out in november with a campaign in which we wanted to have the judge rule out plastic use in crackling balls.
+To do this we needed evidence that it is found in the environment.
+A group of litterpickers lead by Dirk Zwerfinator Groot photograped 62.000 plastic shards and left over pieces after the use of crackling balls throughout the Netherlands and throughout the year.

-The Law Faculty (LAPP) of the Leiden University is prepairing the law suit.
-We want to sue the stores selling these crackling balls.
+The Law Faculty (LAPP) of the Leiden University was prepairing the law suit.
+Our goal was to sue the stores selling these crackling balls.
 Namely ACTION, ALDI, GAMMA, BIG BAZAR and INTRATUIN to name the market leaders in volume.

 What happend though is that these and many other companies decided to recall the crackling balls from their shelves (very costly with lost sales and retrieval costs well over several 100k in some cases).
 These recalls were a huge succes for the campaign but... it meant that we had no case left to take to the judges.